This article includes some examples of how notifications can be configured in your CMMS for different types of users.

 In the second example, the line manager does not do any of the work, but they want to be notified when anything happens to the equipment on their line.

-1. Open the asset hierarchy, and click into the line asset:
+1. Open the asset hierarchy, and click the user's line asset:

 2. Assign the user to the personnel tab of the line asset:

-3. Configuration the user notifications to get all notifications for "Assets in the facilities that I manage"
+3. Configure the user notifications to get all notifications for "Assets in the facilities that I manage

 3. Equipment or Process Owner